Coronavirus latest: Western Europe faces unprecedented curbs to fight outbreak | DW | 17.03.2020

-- In France, President Emmanuel Macron told citizens to stay at home and closed the country's borders
+- French President Emmanuel Macron told citizens to stay at home and closed the country's borders

 - Germany banned religious gatherings and ordered non-essential shops as well as playgrounds shut

-- The European Commission has proposed a 30-day travel ban for all but essential travel
+- The European Commission proposed a 30-day travel ban to curb COVID-19 (coronavirus SARS-CoV-2)

-- The UK government has no plans to close schools or introduce mass testing
+- The UK has no plans yet to close schools or introduce mass testing

 Updates in Universal Coordinated Time (UTC/GMT)